 You could be eligible for up to $60,000 per year for a maximum of two years.

 The Nevada Health Service Corps offers loan repayment to all MD doctors of allopathic medicine.
 The physician must serve in an underserved area – typically for two years.

-The amount of funding varies per each applicant and is dependant on the state funding at the time.
+The amount of funding varies per applicant and is dependent on the state funding at the time.

 The loan repayment is $75,000 for the first 3 years, with $40,000 for the additional 2-year commitment.